 One of the most popular book review sites is Online Book Club.
 Joining the Club is quite easy: just sign up and pick a book you’d want to read and review.
-The first review you write that’s accepted by the editorial staff isn’t paid, but all the subesequent book reviews will earn you somewhere between $5 to $60, plus a free copy of the book.
+The first review you write that’s accepted by the editorial staff isn’t paid, but all the subsequent book reviews will earn you somewhere between $5 to $60, plus a free copy of the book.
 Additionally, Online Book Club awards a $25 Amazon gift card for every 30 book reviews you write. .

-If you want to get your hands on the best new books before they even hit the market, joining Reedsy Discovery will help you get paid to read books online.
+If you want to get your hands on the best new books even before they hit the market, joining Reedsy Discovery will help you get paid to read books online.
 Reedsy has a massive library of books by self-published authors, so you’ll most likely to find books that you enjoy reading.
 You won’t get paid much, except for tips from authors ($1, $3 or $5).
 But as you build your reputation as a book reviewer, you can connect with authors directly for book review gigs.

 Any Subject Books is a book review website that aims to supply honest and objective book reviews to readers.
-To do this, the site provides a standard form that book reviewers need to fill in, evaluating the book’s style, characters, plot etc. Any Subject Books is also generous in sending reviewers books in their desired genres.
-The deadline for book reviews are mutually decided by the book reviewer and Any Subject Books, and payment varies accordingly.
+To do this, the site provides a standard form that book reviewers need to fill in, evaluating the book’s style, characters, plot, etc. Any Subject Books is also generous in sending reviewers books in their desired genres.
+The deadlines for book reviews are mutually decided by the book reviewer and Any Subject Books, and payment varies accordingly.

 If you love to read books written by women authors for women audiences, then it’s a great idea to work for Women’s Review of Books.
-Women’s Review of books has been around for the last three decades, reviewing a wide range of literary works, including poetry, fiction and memoirs among others.
+Women’s Review of books has been around for the last three decades, reviewing a wide range of literary works, including poetry, fiction and memoirs, among others.

 If you wish to apply, attach one of your best book reviews as a sample as well as your resume.
 You will be compensated with a PDF issue where your book review appears, one year subscription to their magazine and $100 for every successfully approved book review.

 Another reputable book review website is the U.S Review of Books.
 The company hires freelance book reviewers who can write professional objective reviews of their books.
-The U.S Review of Books has an extensive selection of books spanning different genres, and they’re looking for reviewers can provide an honest yet objective critique towards the book, and not the author.
+The U.S Review of Books has an extensive selection of books spanning different genres, and they’re looking for reviewers who can provide an honest yet objective critique aboutthe book, and not the author.
 Book reviews should be around 250-300 words and are formatted according to the Chicago Manual of Style.
 Payment is not disclosed, but according to most sources, the company pays via check once a month.

 Get Paid To Read Books: Is It Worth Becoming A Book Reviewer?

 If you want to get paid to read books, you should first look at these nine places and see where you can possibly land a book review gig.
 Some of them pay more than the others, but of course, you also have to consider the selection of books they offer.
 You probably won’t enjoy reading memoirs if you love romance novels, right?
-To make your work as a book reviewer more pleasurable, strive to find book reviewer jobs where you can get access to your favorite kinds of books.
+To make your work as a book reviewer more pleasurable, try to find book reviewer jobs where you can get access to your favorite kinds of books.

 All in all, working as a book reviewer is a great way to get paid to read books.
 You are not just enjoying your hobby, but getting paid for doing what you love.
-It isn’t very lucrative though, so it’s probably best to keep this a side hustle and not your main source of income.
+It isn’t very lucrative though, so it’s probably best to keep this as a side hustle and not your main source of income.

-Have you tried working as a book reviewer? if so, how was your experience?
+Have you tried working as a book reviewer?
+If so, how was your experience?